• About TTT

 Hermann Park

 This park is also home to the Houston Zoo and Japanese Garden and has plenty of green space for picnics and family outings.
-It also hosts many festivals throughout the year, including Juneteenth and Greek Festival.
+It also hosts festivals throughout the year, including Juneteenth and the Greek Festival.

 Japanese Garden – 5 acres of mouth-watering strolling gardens and elegant landscapes.